“He’s a superhero without a cape. That’s the way we see him.” — Alex Cora1

 Several of the biggest base hits in Boston baseball history came off the bat of “Big Papi,” David Ortiz.
 He sports three world championship rings and then wrapped up his career with one of the best final seasons any player has ever enjoyed.
 Within months of leaving the game, he was honored by the Red Sox, who retired his jersey number 34.
 He had already become an instant icon in Red Sox Nation.

 Had he done no more than lead the 2004 team to triumph over the Yankees and then the Cardinals, he would still go down in team history for his key role in helping them win their first World Series in 86 years.
 But he came up big again in 2007 and was overpowering in 2013.
+His postseason exploits were a key reason why he was elected to the Baseball Hall of Fame in his first year of eligibility in 2022, receiving 77.9 percent of the writers’ vote.

 And Ortiz was, as a New York Times subhead once said, “a maestro in the statistics-defying art of clutch hitting.”2